newspaper(content) RECENT EVENT Support:

 Student in Crisis

-If you believe your life or somenone else’s life is in imminent danger, please call 911.
+If you believe your life or someone else’s life is in imminent danger, please call 911.

 You decide how you define “crisis.”
 Examples might include: